 - Include images!
 A relevant photo or graphic or two, including alt-text with a descriptive caption, will do the trick.

 - Write meta!
-This includes both meta title tags and meta descriptions.
+This includes both descriptive titles and meta descriptions for the page of your blog.

 Dive into Analytics